-The recent natural disasters, including the Houston Derecho and Hurricane Beryl, impacted access to services, with both agencies and clients experiencing long power outages.
+The recent natural disasters impacted access to services, with both agencies and clients experiencing long power outages.
 Clients also experienced increased monthly expenses due to loss of food and damage from the storms.

 Housing affordability remains a challenge as rental rates continue to climb.
 Housing availability is also a concern due to landlord reluctance to participate in programs due to experiences during the COVID eviction moratorium, discomfort with requirements or unfamiliarity with programs.
 Turnover of landlords willing to participate in the program is also rising, and many apartment complexes' occupancy rates are at or near capacity.
 The short-term rental market was also listed as an access barrier to affordable housing as potential units are being converted to short-term vacation properties.